The Insurance and Reinsurance Law Review: United Kingdom - England & Wales

 ii Regulatory framework

-The Insurance Distribution Directive ((EU) 2016/97) (IDD) revises and updates the EU's framework for regulating insurance brokers, agents and other intermediaries previously contained in the 2002 Insurance Mediation Directive (2002/92/EC) (IMD).
-The IDD came into effect on 22 February 2016.
-EU Member States adopted and began to apply the measures contained in the IDD by 1 October 2018 while the IMD was repealed.
-The IDD deals with the authorisation, passporting and general regulatory requirements for insurance and reinsurance intermediaries and distributors.
-It also covers organisational and business obligations for insurance and reinsurance undertakings.
+The Insurance Distribution Directive (IDD)9 is the EU's framework for regulating insurance intermediaries and distributors.
+The IDD entered into effect on 22 February 2016. and became effective in the UK on 1 October 2018 (through domestic legislation and through FCA rules.10 The IDD and the corresponding UK legislative requirements deal with the authorisation, 'passporting' and general regulatory requirements for insurance and reinsurance intermediaries and distributors.
+It also encompasses organisational and business requirements for insurance and reinsurance undertakings.

 iii Principle of 'regulated activities'